benja27/AwsomeBooksReact/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need :
+Install this:
+Node js
+Visual Studio Code
+Git

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder: and a open a new terminal on your visual studio code

 ### Install

 Install this project with:
+npm install